 - The provision of goods, such as lumber, plumbing supply, or electrical equipment;

-- Labor, such as carpenters, plumbers, electricians, laborer’s, mechanical/HVAC contractors, etc.;
+- Labor, such as carpenters, plumbers, electricians, laborers, mechanical/HVAC contractors, etc.;

-- Designers such as civil engineers and architects who were involved in the plans and specifications of the work; and
+- Designers such as civil engineers and architects who were involved in the plans and specifications of the work and

 - Fabricators of specialty items later installed or incorporated into the project.

 Second, the work must be unpaid.
-If you have provided goods or services to enhance real property, and your bill has not been paid, this form is an appropriate remedy.
+If you have provided goods or services to enhance the real property, and your bill has not been paid, this form is an appropriate remedy.

 Who Can File a Mechanic’s Lien?